 hearing: The sense for perceiving sounds; includes regions within the brain where the signals are received and interpreted.

-heart failure: A condition that occurs when the heart functions less effectively in pumping blood around the body.
+heart failure: When the heart functions less effectively in pumping blood around the body.
 It can result from a wide variety of diseases and conditions that can impair or overload the heart, such as heart attack, other conditions that damage the heart muscle directly (see cardiomyopathy), high blood pressure, or a damaged heart valve.

 hepatitis: Inflammation of the liver, which can be due to certain viral infections, alcohol excess or a range of other causes.